-The cultivation of insect-protected corn line MON 89034 may have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator in Australia and by various New Zealand Government agencies including the Environmental Risk Management Authority and the Ministry of Agriculture and Forestry before cultivation in either of these countries could be permitted.
-The Applicant advises that there are no plans for cultivation in either country at this stage.
+The cultivation of insect-protected cotton line COT67B may have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator in Australia and by various New Zealand Government agencies including the Environmental Risk Management Authority and the Ministry of Agriculture and Forestry before cultivation in either of these countries could be permitted.
+The Applicant advises that there are no immediate plans for cultivation in either country, although the Applicant intends to seek approval to cultivate cotton line COT67B in Australia in the future.